We act because our humanity urges us to reach out to people living in fear. No one deserves to know the ugliness of war or the pangs of hunger.

 Alexandra van Doren is a J.D. candidate at the University of Michigan Law School.
 She is a student attorney for the International Refugee Assistance Project and a volunteer for the Syrian Accountability Project which assembles prosecution documents against Assad’s regime by researching and compiling the crimes committed during the civil war in Syria.
 She recently completed her Ph.D. in Comparative Literature with a focus on Holocaust, Genocide, and Memory Studies at the University of Illinois, Urbana-Champaign.
 Motivated by the refugee crisis in Syria, she co-founded Three Spinners Inc. in 2016.

 Director of Development — [email protected]

-Mia Adams is an Information Science Specialist living in Champaign-Urbana.
-She is interested in looking at how information is accessed and applied by immigrant and refugee populations, and how Community Informatics can be utilized to build horizontal relationships and strengthen communities.
-Mia holds a MS in Library and Information Science and a MA in African Studies.
+Mia Adams is a graduate student studying information science at the University of Illinois Urbana-Champaign.
+She is enrolled in her final year at the iSchool, and is interested in looking at how information is accessed and applied by immigrant and refugee populations, and how Community Informatics and Digital Literacy programs can be utilized to build horizontal relationships and strengthen communities.
+Mia finished her MA in African Studies in 2018, and will graduate in May of 2020 with a MS in Library and Information Science.
 In her free time, she enjoys photography, cinema, and international foods.